philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 ![Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
 Or is it micro-USB?
 Shit.](/assets/article_images/2014-11-30-state-of-markdown/standards.png)

-If StackOverflow, GitHub and the others implementing CommonMark all had their own flavors before, then we are reducing the number of flavors out there purely by letting these folks get on with it.
+If StackOverflow, GitHub and the others hashing out CommonMark all had their own flavors before, then they are reducing the number of flavors out there purely by letting these folks get on with it.

-If people ignore CommonMark then the only gain might be making a few websites work the same with user-entered Markdown, but think again about implementations.
+If end-users ignore CommonMark then the only gain might be making a few websites work the same with user- entered Markdown, but think again about implementations.
 The fact that every single implementation right now is doing something entirely different, we actually have hundreds of "standards."

-With implementations starting to lean towards CommonMark as a definitive guide of how to handle certain situations, then we will slowly have fewer and fewer competing results and we won't be in the situation XKCD describes.
+With implementations starting to lean towards CommonMark as a definitive guide of how to handle certain situations, we will slowly have fewer and fewer differing results and we won't be in the situation XKCD describes.

-This XKCD comic is more how I see things going:
+This XKCD comic is closer to how things should be going:

 ![ISO 8601](/assets/article_images/2014-11-30-state-of-markdown/iso_8601.png)